向葉瑞師公致敬 Tribute to Ip Shui 1913 – 2004

 During his career numerous authors approached Ip Shui (many of them from magazines, newspapers and television companies) to provide background information about his life and his master’s teachings.
 On two occasions, he was approached by the Chinese military, to assist teaching the armed forces.
 However by this time Grandmaster was older and believed he had nothing more to prove, as he had spent his life doing just that.
 His belief in the end was the people that should know, would know.

 He was indeed a very private and spiritual man.
 He had an amazing ability (some say psychic) to read and conceptualise the true character of a person.
-On many occasions I witnessed his initial introductions to numerous people and recall my first ever meeting with him.
+On many occasions, I witnessed his initial introductions to numerous people and recall my first ever meeting with him.
 I remember the event so clearly- we spoke very little words and instantly I was taken aback as I felt my spirit and thoughts exposed.

 It took some years whilst living there for Grandmaster to become used to this particular Australian.
-But after time he became far more open in all of life’s matters and the personal side of Grandmaster was very different to what I had ever encounted before.
+But after time he became far more open in all of life’s matters, and the personal side of Grandmaster was very different to what I had ever encountered before.
 He was a man of very high stature in Asia, but most times you would never pick it and displaying his ability was rarely seen outside of training.
 “Martial Art is a tool to enhance the function of the body”, he would say, and “must be used for a defence purpose only”.

 My time with Grandmaster, though relatively short in reference to his age, was one of the hardest but greatest times I have endured to date.
 Knowing and being taught by him was a privilege, a privilege that will never be repeated- for this opportunity only comes once in a man’s life.
 On my last visit he asked me what I would do when he died.
 I told him I would never forget.